 “I locked into Creighton after a visit during spring break my junior year,” McCoy says.
 “My mother (Sarah) had already gathered some information before I started looking at schools so that destination was always on my radar.
 The business school is very impressive and the internship programs within and outside the city are promising.
 The campus is a two-minute walk to downtown Omaha.
 I’m excited for all the opportunities Creighton represents.”

 McCoy also received the Loyola University Chicago Presidential Scholarship, the Butler University Academic Scholarship, the University of Tulsa Academic Scholarship, the Southern Methodist University Provost Scholarship and Distinguished BBA Scholarship, and the University of Oklahoma National Merit Finalist Scholarship and Presidential Community Scholar.
 He balanced twinned endeavors as a four-year golf letterman.
-The two-time team captain was the 2018 Eagle Spirit Award winner, the 2017 Newcomer of the Year, closing out with the 2020 Jackie Burke ‘40 Award for his accomplishments and contributions.
+The two-time team captain was the 2018 Eagle Spirit Award winner, the 2017 Newcomer of the Year, and closed with the 2020 Jackie Burke ‘40 Award for his accomplishments and contributions.

 “I was looking for a different experience from a 4,000 student public school,” McCoy says.
 “During the decision process and the touring, I felt a belonging, that teachers and staff cared about me as a person.
 Community.
 Brotherhood.
 That’s what pulled me into St. Thomas.
 The most unexpected bonus was the all-boys environment, a much different learning model.
 I think it was a real benefit.”

 Drinkard built early momentum for his academic ascent, earning a second-place result as a freshman at the 13th annual University of St. Thomas / Archdiocesan Essay Contest.
 He became a three-year competitor at the TAPPS Academic Championships.
-Staking claim for the grand honors among the Class of 2020 morphed in a man-a-mano intellectual match with McCoy.
+Staking claim for the grand honors among the Class of 2020 morphed into a man-a-mano intellectual match with McCoy.

 “It was a friendly rivalry,” Drinkard says.
 “Our junior year we saw a printout of the GPAs … would calculate how the other was performing … could see how it was playing out.
 There was some good-natured talk back and forth but it never got nasty.
 We probably brought out the best in each other and that’s only a good thing.”